 Look at it this way: If you want an inexpensive, reliable car to get you to work every day, would you jump on that 1953 Studebaker rusting away in your Grandfather’s barn?
 Of course not, even if it was free!
 If your dream is to rebuild an old car it might be perfect, but if you want reliable transportation today, it would be an obvious mistake.

-So if you are a sailor, don’t go buying a boat that only a boat restorer would want to have.
-You’ll have way more fun SAILING a better boat in the years (yes, years!) it will take you to fix up a junker.
+So if you are a sailor, and especially if you are not yet a sailor but want to be one, don’t go buying a boat that only a boat restorer would want to have.
+You’ll have way more fun SAILING a smaller, better found boat in the years (yes, years!) it will take you to fix up a junker.

 Bill’s Fourth Rule of Boat Buying Happiness: Pay a bit more and get a better bargain.